yvanvds/wtMapbox/README.md

 * Webtoolkit must be downloaded and installed. (a compiled version for VS can be found here: https://github.com/kdeforche/wt/releases I used the 64bit version)
 * Request a mapbox api key at https://www.mapbox.com/help/create-api-access-token/
 * Copy website/wt_config.xml_orig to wt_config.xml and open this file in a text editor to add your api key
+* Copy the webtoolkit dll files to the website folder.
+You will need libeay32.dll, ssleay32.dll, wt.dll and wthttp.dll, and their debug counterparts.
 * Open the solution and open the properties.
 Check folder locations for debug and release. check the Additional Include Directories and Additional Library Directories.

 To execute the program without VS, use the console and navigate to the website directory.
 Type